Mr-H/iDAAS/docs/index.md

 # Intelligent DaaS (Data as a Service)
 Welcome, Intelligent DaaS (Data as a Service) is a newer form of innovation.
 It is intended to be a <b> design pattern/reference architecture/accelerator </b> built atop industry leading software.
-The sole purpose of ALL the capabilities we have enabled for healthcare is enable <b> Data as an Asset</b>.
+The sole purpose of ALL the capabilities we have enabled for healthcare is <b> Data as an Asset</b>.
-Data Integration is all about Data Innovation and all the things that can be done without data:
+Data Integration is all about Data Innovation and all the things that can be done with data:

 ![iDaaS Art of the Possible](../images/iDAASPlatform-iDaaSDataFlow-Detailed.png)